voxeljet (NASDAQ:VJET) Issues Q2 2021 Earnings Guidance

-voxeljet (NASDAQ:VJET) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
+voxeljet (NASDAQ:VJET) updated its second quarter 2021 earnings guidance on Thursday.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $4.82 million-$7.24 million, compared to the consensus revenue estimate of $6.02 million.

+Several research firms recently issued reports on VJET.
+Alliance Global Partners assumed coverage on voxeljet in a research note on Tuesday, April 20th.
+They issued a buy rating and a $27.00 target price on the stock.
+Lake Street Capital assumed coverage on voxeljet in a research report on Thursday, March 18th.
+They set a buy rating and a $23.00 price objective on the stock.

 About voxeljet